kuriwaki/project-org/project-organization.md

 Data analytics -- both the datasets and the programs and functions that analyze them -- is increasingly open source.
 Posting your own code and findings on the public web is daunting at first, but it has a couple of benefits.
 Primarily, you learn how to code and analyze data through the best possible ways -- seeing others more advanced than you actually write code for the same type of problems.

+For example, see a version of the Directory Screenshot I posted at the Github page: https://github.com/kuriwaki/poll_error

 ##  Writing Software
    i) Use an editor you have the most control over (try something not WYSIWIG)

 WYSIWIG stands for "What you see is what you get", and software like Microsoft Office and Google Docs fall in this category.
 A non-WYSIWIG editor requires you to explicitly control your formatting (such as boldface, font size, margin size, Figure placement, captioning, etc..), often in plain-text.
 Plain text is just what it sounds like -- text files that have no formatting in them.
 Although they have different file extensions, `.Rmd`, `.do`, `.R`, is plain text.

 A good, "lightweight" non-WYSIWIG language is Markdown.
 The best interface for using Markdown with data I know is RMarkdown.
 That's how I made this document.
-To make my slides and notes, I also use a verison of Rmarkdown with a more involved typesetting engine called `TeX` underneath it.
+To make my slides and notes, I also use a version of Rmarkdown with a more involved typesetting engine called `TeX` underneath it.